karoassociation/Standard/Writerside/topics/4-Expressions.md

 # 4 Expressions

 An expression is part of a statement or a part of another expression.
+Every expression has a return type that can be used in another expression (where applicable).
+Expressions with the return type `sl.types::void` cannot be used in another expression, as they hold no value.

 Following types of expressions exist: